SjaakyNewton/morse_code/README.md

 ## Why?
-Other students where working with a beeper it was irritating.
+Other students where working with a beeper, it was irritating.
 So I made sweet sweet revenge.
 Enjoy how ever you want to use it.

 ## HWLIB libary